Avon High School (Ohio)

 Avon High School is a public high school for grades 9–12 located in Avon, Ohio, United States.
 Athletic teams are known as the Eagles and play in the Southwestern Conference as of the 2018–2019 school year.
 The current Avon High School opened in 1998, located on 37 acres of land on Detroit Road.
 The school is two stories tall and was built for 800 students with room to expand it for 1,600 students.

 Sports

 Avon is currently a member of the Southwestern Conference, as of 2015.
-The current head football coach is Mike Elder, who took over the program in 2007.
-Their football team has been in the state tournament in 1996, 2004, 2008, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, and 2020.
-They made state appearances in 1996, 2011, 2017, 2018, 2019, and 2020.
-In 2011, they lost to Trotwood Madison in the Division II State Championship 42–28.

-Their boys cross country team finished 3rd in the OHSAA Boys Division II State Championship in 2010.
-They finished 1st in the OHSAA Boys Division II Region 6 Tiffin Regional.
-They finished 1st in the OHSAA Boys Division II Northeast District race at Lorain County Community College.
+Avon has won 3 OHSAA team state championships, including two on the same day on 11/9/2025.